Sage-Bionetworks/BaylorSage/packer/README.md

   packer build packer/config.json
   ```

+If successful, this will create an Amazon AMI in your account that can be used to launch an Amazon EC2 instance.

 The system is designed to be used as a single user (`centos`).
 All software and data is installed for the this user.

 ## Debugging